SysBio-FAIRPlex/authpilot/DEVELOPMENT.md

 ### Deployment, CI/CD, developer experience
 - Develop a packaging and deployment plan, both for developer use and deployment into our environments.
 - Develop an environment strategy: how many environments do we have, what are they for, and how do new versions progress through them?
-- Write a contributor's guide.
+- Set up formatters and linters, write a contributor's guide, etc.